 Haskell Family History

-The most comprehensive Haskell Family History genealogy available for nearly 80000 Haskells of English, Jewish and African American Origin.
+The most comprehensive Haskell Family History genealogy available for over 80000 Haskells of English, Jewish and African American Origin.

 This One-Name Study, compiled by Susan Clarke Haskell, is freely available for all Haskells worldwide.

 You will find more about your

 Eather families have their individual family trees.

 Each database includes many genealogy events plus notes and some pictures for more than 80000 ancestors in total.

 The Haskell Family Crest

 Due to the loss and deterioration of many ancient documents, we may never know